ideepankarsharma2003/Advanced-Infrastructure-Projects-Data-Analysis-with-Entity-Relationship-Mapping/README.md

 2. Extracting the Entities from the Metadata using Language Model `Babelscape/rebel-large`
 3. The code walkthrough is in the research folder.
 4. The extracted entities and the defined SVO triplets are in the Entities Library.
+5. Populating the `Neo4j` graph database with the extracted svo triplets.
+6. Embeddings are not added because some of the extracted entities are not in the Wikidata or DBpedia Open Knowledge base.

 `Note`: Spacy is used for the NER of the extracted entities.
 However given more resources this could be done using custom finetuned NER model.